Ground Transport

 For years, LifeFlight partnered with municipal and private ambulance services to provide ground response: LifeFlight medical teams traveled with a patient in a partner agency’s ambulance.
 In Fall 2023, LifeFlight launched its Critical Care Ground Transport Program with its own ground ambulances, allowing LifeFlight crews to respond to calls for help more quickly, and keeping partner agency’s ambulances in service to continue serving their local community.

-LifeFlight provides the same level of ICU-level critical care for patients in its ground ambulances as it does in its aircraft.
+LifeFlight provides the same ICU-level critical care for patients in its ground ambulances as it does in its aircraft.
 LifeFlight crews typically transport patients by ground when:

 - Weather precludes safe flight operation